 Investment Market Update

-Overseas, markets also declined, as new risks to economic reopenings have weighed on markets.
+Overseas markets were mixed, as uncertainty surrounding the global economic recovery weighed.
 All major European indices returned negative results for the week.
-Japanese equities returned positive performance, bucking the trend of other developed economies.
-As global economies continue to work towards reopening, analysts are hoping Covid-19 infections recede further so that focus can dial in more on global recovery efforts.
+Japanese equities returned positive performance, but on a shortened trading week due to holiday.
+As global economies continue to work towards reopening, analysts are hoping Covid-19 infections are brought back under control so that focus can dial in more on global recovery efforts.

 Markets fell this week, with most equity indices bringing in negative returns.
 Fears concerning global stability and health are an unexpected factor in asset values, and the recent volatility serves as a great reminder of why it is so important to remain committed to a long-term plan and maintain a well-diversified portfolio.
 When stocks were struggling to gain traction last month, other asset classes such as gold, REITs, and US Treasury bonds proved to be more stable.
 Flashy news headlines can make it tempting to make knee-jerk decisions, but sticking to a strategy and maintaining a portfolio consistent with your goals and risk tolerance can lead to smoother returns and a better probability for long-term success.